Frequently Asked Questions

 Do you ship outside of the US?

 Yes, we ship all over the world.
-The shipping cost for international orders is $39.95.
+The shipping cost for international orders starts from $129, depending on your location.
 Please note that Joseph Schubach Jewelers does not collect duties, import taxes, import fees or other international shipping fees and that they will be billed to you separately by the shipping company.
 Please contact your local authority for specific information.

 What is your return policy?